Zhangjiagang Jiangsu, China Travel Guide

 Public Wi-Fi often requires a local phone number or WeChat verification.
 Internet access in China is subject to censorship.

 Mandarin Chinese is the official language.
-English proficiency is limited, especially outside major international hotels.
+Proficiency in english is limited, especially outside major international hotels.

 China Post is the national postal service.
 Post offices are available throughout Zhangjiagang for sending letters and parcels.